arnellebalane/simple-todo/readme.md

 ## Features

-- Manage todo items across three predefined lists
+- 👉 Manage todo items across three predefined lists
-- All data are stored locally and not sent to any server
+- 💾 All data are stored locally and not sent to any server
+- 🌒 Dark mode
+- 🎨 Configurable color schemes
-- More features coming soon! ✨
+- ✨ More features coming soon!

 ## Contributing